 Gold’s long-term performance as a tremendous store of wealth, hedge against economic problems, and growth potential as an asset class, works just as well for a large central bank as it does for the smallest of investor or saver.

-Governments and central banks don’t necessarily function the same way as a mutual fund or investor’s portfolio.
+Governments and central banks don’t necessarily function the same way as an investor’s porfolio.
 But they also don’t want to run at losses or experience extreme volatility.
 They hold gold as part of their overall foreign exchange reserves.
 This helps shore up their own balance sheets and helps protect against any potential losses.

 While this hasn’t happened, at least in many years, imagine if the US dollar were to quickly deteriorate.
 Recent stimulus and liquidity injections get out of control.
-Market rates and inflation fly out of control.
+Inflation flies out of control.
 For a country like Germany, which is closely tied to the United States and the US’s other trading partners, that would be disastrous.

 To protect against that, Germany’s Bundesbank holds 3,370 metric tons of gold in reserve, which is the second most in the world.
 And it also means that while the German economy would definitely be shaken by a massive disruption in the US dollar, it would have a hedge in place that would inevitably rise in value at that same time.
 This protection would put Germany in a better position to weather the storm.

 If you think about it, that’s the same reason why most investors who own gold do so.
 Some do it explicitly as a hedge against inflation.
-Others see it as a hedge against economic downturns and depressions in the stock and bond markets.
+Others see it as a hedge against economic downturns and higher risk assets.
 The underlying reason is the same for both large central banks and private small-time investors: protection.

 While the world no longer operates on the gold standard, that doesn’t mean they have abandoned the protections that standard offered.
 Gold doesn’t directly back currencies anymore.
 But it does indirectly through central bank reserves.